yssource/crp/src/idioms/data_modeling.md

 In situations where one needs to model a fixed set of operations that clients will use, but the data that implements those operations are not fixed ahead of time, the approach in C++ and the approach in Rust are the same.
-In both cases interfaces that defines the required operations are defined.
+In both cases interfaces that define the required operations are defined.
 Concrete types, possibly defined by the client, implement those interfaces.

 This way of modeling data can make use of either